 The only way to fix dry soil is to dig in plenty of organic matter, which can be well-rotted garden compost made from leaves, including lawn clippings or animal manure.
 These natural ingredients will not only enrich the soil but also make it more absorbent and able to retain moisture during dry times.

 Find out expert tips on how to compost in our guide.

 6. Use water retaining crystals

-Mix water-retaining crystals into potting compost.
+Mix water-retaining crystals into potting compost for more garden water saving tips.
 These are absorbent polymers that act like tiny sponges turning to a gel consistency as they hydrate.
 You can also use in soil when planting shrubs and perennials, as these will absorb and store up to 400 times their own weight in water, ready to release it when plants need it.